mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 #### Export variables

 Create or identify an existing Google Cloud project which can be used for this experiment.
 Export its name into an environment variable.
-Ensure this variable is set to the `projectId` as listed in the output `gcloud projects list --format=flattened`.
+Ensure this variable is set to the `projectId` as listed in the output from `gcloud projects list --format=flattened`.
 For example:

 ```
 $ gcloud projects list --format=flattened